When you are sailing on a Disney Cruise one of the most important choices you will have to make is what category of stateroom to book.

 When making your decision you really need to know just how much more a balcony is going to cost.
 Always make sure you compare the prices of different staterooms so that you can decide which one is best for you.

 Here are some prices to give you an idea of the cost of a Disney Cruise balcony upgrade.
 Prices are for 2 guests and are subject to change.

-3 Night Bahamian Cruise on Disney Dream from Port Canaveral
+3 Night Bahamian Cruise on Disney Wish from Port Canaveral

-4 Night Bahamian Cruise on Disney Dream from Port Canaveral
+4 Night Bahamian Cruise on Disney Wish from Port Canaveral

 7 Night Eastern Caribbean Cruise on Disney Fantasy from Port Canaveral

-If you wanted a Balcony stateroom rather than an Inside stateroom, the difference is $462 or $33 per night.
+If you wanted a Balcony stateroom rather than an Inside stateroom, the difference is $1232 or $88 per person per night.